aws-samples/mlops-pipeline-prestodb/README.md

 #### PrestoDB

 We will use the built-in datasets available in PrestoDB for this repo.
-Following the instructions below to setup PrestoDB on an Amazon EC2 instance in your account.
-If you already have access to a PrestoDB instance then keep its connection details handy (see the `presto` section in the [`config`](./config.yml) file).
+Following the instructions below to setup PrestoDB on an Amazon EC2 instance in your account. ***If you already have access to a PrestoDB instance then you can skip this section but keep its connection details handy (see the `presto` section in the [`config`](./config.yml) file)***.

 1. Create a security group to limit access to Presto.
 Create a security group called **MyPrestoSG** with two inbound rules to only allow access to Presto.
     - Create the first rule to allow inbound traffic on port 8080 to Anywhere-IPv4